vigna/sux-rs/README.md

   prefix omission].
 - New state-of-the-art structures for [static functions] and [static filters], scaling to trillions of keys, and providing very fast queries.
+- [Partial arrays], that is, “arrays with holes”, implemented using ranking or Elias–Fano.

 The focus is on efficiency (in particular, there are unchecked versions of all methods) and on flexible composability (e.g., you can fine-tune your Elias–Fano